ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 **Parameters**

-`isSave`: Whether or not the event is triggered after a save-file dialog was shown or a open-file dialog.
+`isSave`: Whether or not the event is triggered after a save-file dialog was shown.

 `filesCount`: How many files were selected.